markpbaggett/whisper-transcript-sticky/README.md

 # \<whisper-transcript>

-This web-component lets you view the JSON output of [Whisper](https://github.com/openai/whisper) to graphically examine the probability of each word.
+This web-component lets you view the JSON output of [Whisper](https://github.com/openai/whisper) to graphically examine the confidence level and timing of each word.
 You will want to run whisper with the `--word_stamps` turned on:

 ```
 $ whisper --model large-v3 --word_timestamps True media.mp3